 - Students must wear closed-toed shoes in the laboratory.
 Dresses and skirts must be at least knee-length and pants must be at least mid-calf.
 Shorts and miniskirts are not permitted in the laboratory.
-Long hair must be tied back.
+Long hair must be tied back, and hats should not be worn.
 Care must be exercised to keep hair, clothing, jewelry, etc. away from open flames or laboratory equipment.

 - Any breaks of the skin on the hands or wrists should be bandaged before putting on gloves.

 - Standard (Universal) precautions require you to consider every specimen to be potentially infectious.
 For this reason, proper personal protective equipment (PPE) must be worn at all times in the laboratory:

 - Lab Coats must be worn and closed (i.e., buttoned) when performing laboratory work.
 If you have a significant spill on your lab coat, discard it immediately and don a clean coat.
 In the case all your coats are soiled, please inform the lab instructor.